BodenmillerGroup/histocat-web/docs/user/slides.md

 # Slides

-Main purpose of the Slides view is to provide access to slide images.
+Slides view represents all uploaded slides in a tree-structured manner, Where each slide can host multiple image acquisitions and panorama images.

 ![Slides view](../assets/slides-view.png)

 The first step is to upload compatible slides files.
-Three formats are supported at the moment:
+Three formats supported at the moment:

-* MCD™ files acquired with the Hyperion™ Imaging System and CyTOF® Software 6.7 and later
+* MCD™ files acquired with the Hyperion™ Imaging System and CyTOF® Software 6.7 and later.
+Such files have `*.mcd` extension.
+You can also upload zipped MCD files in order to decrease upload size.
-* Output of _mcdfolder2imcfolder_ conversion of **imctools v2** library
+* Zipped output of _mcdfolder2imcfolder_ conversion of **imctools v2** library.
 * Zipped Fluidigm Imaging Mass Cytometry™ data folders with content similar to the following:

 ![Fluidigm IMC data folder](../assets/fluidigm-data.png)